JD, University of Virginia School of Law, 1984

 - Obtained defense verdict for restaurant / entertainment chain in action by adult claiming serious injury using recreational product with child.

-- Successfully tried Declaratory Judgment case for insurer voiding coverage for material misrepresentation in policy application.
+- Tried successfully Declaratory Judgment case for insurer voiding coverage for material misrepresentation in policya pplication.

-- Argued successfully before the Supreme Judicial Court and obtained judgment affirming summary judgment for commercial premises owner in catastrophic accident, and adopting Restatement (Second) of Torts §314 as Massachusetts law.
+- Argued successfully before the Supreme Judicial Court and obtained judgment affirming summary judgment for commercial premises owner in catastrophic accident and adopting Restatement (Second) of Torts sec.314 as state law.

-- Won directed verdict for Part 139 Airport in case alleging serious injury to an elderly woman from negligent design of terminal egress area.
+- Secured directed verdict for Part 136 Airport in case alleging serious injury to an elderly woman from negligent design of terminal egress area.

-- Obtained recovery in replevin in Massachusetts of Civil War artifact from Middlesex Superior Court unlawfully removed from Rhode Island museum.
+- Obtained recovery in replevin in Middlesex Superior Court in Massachusetts of a Civil War artifact unlawfully removed from a museum. at an Ivy League University.

 - Magna Carta, Foundation of American Law (Voir Dire Magazine 2015)